-Start a business or Side hustle: Creating multiple streams of income is not only critical in building wealth; it’s almost impossible to be able to do it without one.
-Even if it’s a Youtube page, selling shirts, and flipping houses on the side, it all helps expedite the wealth-building process by having additional income coming in.
-Not to mention if you have one of your sources of income fail, you have another to fall back on.
+Creating multiple income streams is critical in building wealth.
+Whether it’s a YouTube page, selling shirts, or flipping houses on the side, that additional income helps expedite wealth-building.
+Not to mention, if one of your income sources fails, you have another to fall back on.

-The easiest way to do this is: Find something that you like to do that makes money and do it consistently.
-Anything worth having is worth working towards.
+The easiest way to do this: Find something that you enjoy that makes money.
+Then, do it consistently.
+Anything worth having is worth working toward.

-For anything you do in life, it takes consistency and dedication.
+Anything you do in life takes consistency and dedication.

-Like I’ve always said, I’m big on generational wealth, and I want everyone to participate in that.
-It will be easier for some people to get to this milestone and much harder for others.
-However, please don’t give up; keep going because it’s essential to be financially sustainable in a capitalistic society because we’ve all learned in a crisis, the government may only give you a $600 stimulus check and say “Good Luck!”
+Like I’ve always said, I’m big on generational wealth.
+I want everyone to participate in that.
+It will be easier for some people to reach this milestone and much harder for others.
+However, please don’t give up; keep going.
+It’s essential to be financially sustainable in a capitalistic society because, as we’ve all learned in a crisis, the government may only give you a $600 stimulus check and say, “Good luck!”